Starlux Airlines: In-flight entertainment

-In-flight entertainment (IFE) is provided through seatback touchscreen systems, which are equipped with a USB power port and contain a selection of audio and video on demand (AVOD), as well as a live position mapping system.
-Starlux commissioned smooth jazz guitarist Peter White to provide a soundtrack for the entertainment system, which was commercially released on 29 November 2019 as Music for STARLUX Airlines.
-The airline also offers in-flight internet access through satellite Wi-Fi.
-All passengers have access to an inflight meal preorder service, where specific dishes can be preordered in advance.
+In-flight entertainment (IFE) is provided through seatback touchscreen systems using the Safran RAVE Ultra Plus system, which are equipped with a USB power port and contain a selection of audio and video on demand (AVOD), as well as a live position mapping system.
+Starlux commissioned smooth jazz guitarist Peter White to provide a soundtrack for the entertainment system, which was commercially released on 29 November 2019 as Music for Starlux Airlines.

+The airline also offers in-flight internet access through satellite Wi-Fi provided by SITAONAIR on planes delivered before June 2024, and Viasat on planes delivered on or after July 2024.
+First class, Business class, and Premium Economy class passengers get unlimited free data, while Economy class passengers only get unlimited free texting.
+As of November 30, 2024, WiFi plans are restricted to the complimentary plans given determined by cabin class, and additional data is not allowed to be purchased due to the retrofitting of Viasat equipment on older aircraft.

 First class

 First class is offered only on Airbus A350-900 aircraft, with cabins featuring four seats in a 1-2-1 configuration.
 The seats can be converted into a fully lie-flat setting and features a door along with a 60-inch (152 cm) high partition.
 The seats include a personal mini-bar along with a 32 in (81.3 cm) video screen and a personal wardrobe.
 The cabin notably features no bulkhead separation with the business class cabin behind.
+First Class passengers departing from Taoyuan Airport are chauffeured to and accommodated by the Huan Yu VIP Terminal.

 Business class

-The Airbus A350-900 business class cabin features 26 seats in a 1-2-1 configuration that can be converted into a fully flat bed.
-The seats each features a 48.5 inch (123.2 cm) door and partition and are individually equipped with a 24 inch (61 cm) video screen.
+The Airbus A350-900 business class cabin features 26 Collins Aerospace Elements seats in a 1-2-1 configuration that can be converted into a fully flat bed.
+The seats each features a 48.5 inch (123.2 cm) door and partition and are individually equipped with a 24-inch (61 cm) video screen.

 On the Airbus A330-900, the business class cabin features 28 Safran Skylounge Core seats configured in a 1-2-1 seating layout.
 The seats can be converted into fully flat beds and are each equipped with a 17.3 in 4K IFE touchscreen.